skilbjo/homeawayjs/README.md

 ## Configuration

 Edit the `crontab.txt` file.
-Format is:
+Default looks like this:

+`* * * * * /usr/local/bin/node /Users/skilbjo/Code/Node/homeawayjs/homeaway.js >> /Users/skilbjo/Code/Node/homeawayjs/result.txt`

+Here's what this stuff means (edit to your preference):

 `[* * * * *]`, as the time period you want to run it (read more on cron for timing)